 1. Making sure the LLC name is available

 There are a few more details to learn about, so be sure to check out how to start an LLC in Ohio.

-How much does it cost to start an LLC in Ohio?
+How much does it cost to set up an LLC in Ohio?

-What licenses do I need to start a business in Ohio?
+Do you need a business license to start a business in Ohio?

 There isn’t a general business license required by the state, however, there are potentially several different licenses and permits a business will need to obtain before starting.